 One BioTech client increased market capitalization 21.2% overnight based on a RG+A pricing recommendation that they implemented.

 The contraception franchise of a major pharmaceutical company was under competitive threat by a discount product coming to market within two years.
 RG+A was engaged to help the client understand the impact to their franchise – both inline and pipeline products – and to identify variations of the competitor’s product profile that would have the greatest impact on share.

-RG+A’s client sought to optimize the post-launch value of their early stage respiratory asset by incorporating key payer perspectives into product strategy and trial design in support of high likelihood of reimbursement.
-RG+A used our Co-Creation approach to engage payers from our Health Payer Council community directly in the development of an optimal target product profile (TPP) and viable trial design to support the client’s post-launch objectives.
+RG+A’s client sought to optimize the post-launch value of their early stage respiratory asset by incorporating key stakeholder perspectives into product strategy and trial design in support of high likelihood of reimbursement.
+RG+A used our Co-Creation approach engaging multiple stakeholders directly in the development of an optimal target product profile (TPP) and viable trial design to support the client’s post-launch objectives.

 RG+A’s client needed to make a go/no-go decision for a Phase III clinical trial for a novel ADHD medication.
 It was unknown whether or not the product would get either an adult or adult and pediatric indication.
 RG+A used a combination of DPS® and QTM® methodologies to deliver answers to all of these major research questions along with a recommendation about how to proceed with the Phase III clinical trial.